seanreed1111/sql-recipes/recipes.md

 Our DELETE has succeeded, based on finding duplicates for a subset of columns only.

 How It Works
 Our recipe uses both the ROW_NUMBER OLAP function and SQL’s internal ROWID value for uniquely identifying rows in a table.
-The query starts with exactly the kind of DELETE syntax you’d asSUMe.
+The query starts with exactly the kind of DELETE syntax you’d assume.

 delete FROM employee WHERE rowid in
 (… nested subqueries here …)